DefNotAvg/DNABot/README.md

 ## Roadmap

 - [x] Add monitoring for fitness-related deals on popular supplements/items
-- [ ] Add message forwarding capabilities so that all messages don't need to be visible to all users
+- [x] Add message forwarding capabilities so that all messages don't need to be visible to all users
+- [ ] Improve upon nearly non-existent error handling
+- [ ] Make message forwarding more robust

 See the [open issues](https://github.com/DefNotAvg/DNABot/issues) for a full list of proposed features (and known issues).